floelhoeffel/prisma-2021-11-show-and-tell/07-deprecating-type.md

    |
 ```

-And will then remove support with Prisma `4.0.0`
+We will then remove support with Prisma `4.0.0`

 [Next](./08-db-push.md)